Naborly raises $7.5 million to protect landlords from insolvent tenants

 “This problem is a symptom of our financial system.
 We realized we needed to build a solution from the ground up, so we took a three-pronged approach,” says Lenz.
 “First, we rebuild the credit bureau system with free and fair credit that helps tenants build credit by paying their rent.
 Second is an insurance-like product where we cosign or guarantee leases so that all tenants can access sustainable housing.
 And finally, we extend a low-interest line of credit in those worst-case scenarios to help tenants avoid evictions before they occur.”

-Naborly says its system takes into account rental property characteristics and market dynamics and that its algorithms have been audited to meet or exceed the requirements of the U.S. Office of Fair Housing and Equal Opportunity’s and all Fair Credit Reporting Act (FCRA).
+Naborly says its system takes into account rental property characteristics and market dynamics and that its algorithms have been audited to meet or exceed the requirements of the U.S. Office of Fair Housing and Equal Opportunity and all Fair Credit Reporting Act (FCRA).
 It’s comparable to rival offerings from Vancouver-based Cetn and RealPage in that respect, but investors like Susa Ventures’ Chad Buyers assert that innovations like NaborlyShield set it apart from the pack.

 “Naborly is reimagining the relationship between landlords and tenants by leveraging the power of technology and data.
 We see a world where Naborly is the glue for the rental industry, improving the lives of tenants while providing landlords better data and financial security,” said Buyers.
 “We are thrilled to be working with Dylan and his team at Naborly to build a next-generation financial services firm focused on the rental industry.”